Does Vaping Make Your Teeth Yellow?

 Gum Disease

 Smoking, whether it’s traditional cigarettes or e-cigarettes, can shrink your gums due to nicotine, which reduces blood flow to them.
-That can lead to gum issues like periodontitis, where bacteria can harm your tooth roots, causing gum disease and possible tooth loss.
+That can lead to gum issues like periodontitis, in which bacteria can harm your tooth roots, leading to gum disease and possible tooth loss.
 Research links tobacco use to pancreatic cancer.
+If you’re still questioning whether vaping is bad for your teeth, consider how it dries out the mouth.
+Reduced saliva increases the risk of gum infection and tooth decay.

 While vaping’s long-term effects are still being studied, early signs suggest it carries similar risks to smoking, like bad breath, dry mouth, mouth sores, stained teeth, and tooth decay.
-A study found that almost 10 % of adults have tried e-cigarettes, so knowing potential mouth problems that result from vaping is important.
-If you smoke or vape and notice gum issues, see your dentist for advice on quitting and improving your oral health.
+A study found that almost 10 % of adults have tried e-cigarettes, so knowing potential mouth problems that result from vaping is essential.
+It’s wise to consult your dentist and take precautions to protect your smile if your gums hurt or your teeth don’t look as they used to.

 Bad Breath